What Qualifies as an Official Preflight Briefing?

-This booklet is a practical guide to using a variety of sources, including FSS, DUATS, ADDS, and unofficial providers, such as The Weather Channel and websites.
-(ADDS, for example, is an FAA-approved, official source of weather information, but your visits aren’t recorded, so the information you obtain there doesn’t constitute an official weather briefing—and ADDS doesn’t provide NOTAMs and related information.)
+This booklet is a practical guide to using a variety of sources, including FSS, DUATS, The Aviation Weather Center, and unofficial providers, such as The Weather Channel and websites.
+(Aviation Weather Center, for example, is an FAA-approved, official source of weather information, but your visits aren’t recorded, so the information you obtain there doesn’t constitute an official weather briefing—and AWC doesn’t provide NOTAMs and related information.)
 The introduction notes:

 Although a Flight Service weather briefing is still the single most comprehensive source of weather data for GA flying, it can be difficult to absorb all the information conveyed in a telephone briefing.
 Pictures are priceless when it comes to displaying complex, dynamic information like cloud cover and precipitation.
 For this reason, you may find it helpful to begin the preflight planning process by looking at weather products from a range of providers.
 The goal of this self-briefing process is to develop an overall mental picture of current and forecast weather conditions, and to identify areas that require closer investigation with the help of an FSS briefer.